 Returns an enumerator that iterates through a collection.

-The foreach statement of the C# language (For Each in Visual Basic) hides the complexity of the enumerators.
+The foreach statement of the C# language (for each in C++, For Each in Visual Basic) hides the complexity of enumerators.
 Therefore, using foreach is recommended, instead of directly manipulating the enumerator.

 Enumerators can be used to read the data in the collection, but they cannot be used to modify the underlying collection.

 Initially, the enumerator is positioned before the first element in the collection.
 Reset also brings the enumerator back to this position.
 At this position, the Current property is undefined.
 Therefore, you must call the MoveNext method to advance the enumerator to the first element of the collection before reading the value of Current.